 Along with white quinoa, different colored quinoa selections are available, mostly red and black varieties.
 We definitely prefer the texture and flavor, however, of the white cream-colored grain as opposed red, black or tri-colored blends.
 If you are new to quinoa, it is probably best to start out with the plain white grain as it is the best tasting in our opinion.

-(For more about quinoa nutrition visit our health benefits of quinoa page in the links at the bottom of this page.)
+(For more about quinoa nutrition visit our health benefits of quinoa page .)

 1) Use the correct grain to water ratio.